dmnfarrell/epitopepredict/doc/source/examples.rst

 =============

 This page is for those using the Python API.
 For those wanting to use the command line application see the Command line interface page.
-General usage of this package is to provide quick access to binding prediction methods and perform analysis on the results.
+General usage of this package is to provide convenient access to binding prediction methods and perform analysis on the results.
 There are multiple potential applications.

 Methodology